renovatebot/renovate/docs/usage/configuration-options.md

 Must be valid usernames.

+## assigneesSampleSize

+Take a random sample of given size from assignees.

 ## automerge

 By default, Renovate raises PRs but leaves them to someone/something else to merge them.
 By configuring this setting, you can enable Renovate to automerge branches or PRs itself, therefore reducing the amount of human intervention required.